merriekay/cs178_s25/lab3.md

 It will prompt your for your password (the mysql password you entered earlier)

-Next, we can enter MySQL with the following command. tHis means "run the mysql program as the root user, and I want to enter the password".
+Next, we can enter MySQL with the following command.
+This means "run the mysql program as the root user, and I want to enter the password".

 ```
 mysql -u root -p